-The maximum period a TN visa can be granted for is 3 years.
+How long can Canadians stay in the U.S.?
+The maximum period a TN visa can be granted is 3 years.
 On paper, TN visas can be extended in three-year increments indefinitely as long as the holder satisfies all the requirements.
 The reality of extending the TN visa is unfortunately not that simple.
 There are many factors that can influence the time you can stay in the U.S. on a TN visa.

 Although current laws and regulations stipulate that you can live and work in the U.S. for three years on a TN visa, immigration officials actually determine the period that your TN visa is valid.
 This will be determined when you apply and is usually based on the period that your employment in the U.S. will last.
 The employment letter provided to you should, therefore, make sure the time period is stated is accurate.